dsfellows/dsfellows/syllabus.md

 ## Spring semester

-Week 7: Historical markers, text analysis, project work
+Week 7: Mapping
-+ Analyze data on Philadelphia historical markers using Stanford NER
++ Tools for mapping monument locations
-+ How do these compare to the ML data set?
-To existing monuments in Philly?
++ How do the Monument Lab proposals compare to historical marker locations and historic preservation sites in Philadelphia?
 + What do we want our project to look like?
 What skills, tools, data will we need to get there?

-Week 8: Text analysis continued
+Week 8: Intro to computational text analysis
 + Analyze a corpus of texts about Philadelphia using Voyant and Openrefine
 + Across these texts, how are people talking about the city?
 Relationship to Monument Lab, actually-existing monuments, our project work?

-Week 9: Mapping
+Week 9: Text analysis continued
-+ Tools for mapping monument locations
++ Analyze data on Philadelphia historical markers using Stanford NER
-+ What can we do with locations that can’t be mapped?
++ How do these compare to the ML data set?
+To existing monuments in Philly?

 Week 10: Design
 + Photoshop; others?